-- Insert key in cylinder and turn counterclockwise to allow access to the battery compartment screw.
-With the supplied 5/64" Allen wrench, loosen the battery cover screw only until the battery cover is able to slide off. - 2.
-Pull out the battery pack and quickly replace both batteries within 1 minute. - If you do not hear the 3 beeps when power is re-applied, all programming and settings have been retained, and the lock is ready for use.
+- At the back of the lock, remove the screw at the bottom of the lock housing and remove the cover. - Pull out the battery pack and quickly replace all 5 batteries within 1 minute. - 3.
+If you do not hear the 3 beeps when power is re-applied, all programming and settings have been retained, and the lock is ready for use.
 Go to step 5. - 4.
 If you do hear 3 beeps when power is re-applied, do not press any keys for 15 seconds.
 After the 15 second period, the LED will flash red 6 times and 6 beeps will sound.
-Reset the clock using functions 38, 39 and 40. - Slide the battery cover back in place and tighten the screw.
+Reset the clock using functions 38, 39 and 40. - 5.
+Replace the cover and tighten the screw.